Bachelor of Business Administration (Trades Management) (Honours Degree) – Pathway for Building Renovation Technology

 Overview

-The Bachelor of Business Administration (Trades Management) (Honours) is a degree-completion program where the knowledge and skills gained through apprenticeship/journeyperson training, or trade-related diploma programs, provide the basis for advanced standing into the program.
+The Bachelor of Business Administration (Trades Management) (Honours Degree) is a degree-completion program where the knowledge and skills gained through apprenticeship/journeyperson training, or trade-related diploma programs, provide the basis for advanced standing into the program.
 Focus is on the business administration, managerial, accounting, project management, leadership, communication and applied research competencies needed by people working in or with the skilled trades to grow their own businesses, take on greater responsibilities in their current work environments, and/or pursue management careers in medium to large organizations.
 For those graduates who want to pursue further academic credentials, the program will facilitate a pathway into graduate studies in both business administration and management programs.

 This pathway is for graduates of the Building Renovation Technology Ontario College Advanced Diploma program.
 Graduates of this program receive credit for 14 courses in the degree, and enter into the program in semester 4.